Beauty: From The Inside Out

-Physician Lin emphasizes, however, that getting to the root of the problem might make for more lasting effects, adding: “The best way to treat skin problems is to identify their underlying causes.
+Physician Lin emphasizes, however, that getting to the root of the problem might make for more lasting effects, adding: “The best way to manage skin problems is to identify their underlying causes.
 In that way, we aim to reflect beauty from the inside out.”

 1 Clogstoun-Willmott, J. (2016).
 Heart Fire: The kind of heat in your heart that you don't want.
 Retrieved from Acupuncture Points Website: http://www.acupuncture-points.org/heart-fire.html